-NOTE: External protection diodes must be installed across all external isolation relay coils.
+NOTE: External protection diodes must be installed across all external isolation relay coils if the coils are driven by DC power supplies.
 A set of protection diodes is provided with each Illuminator.

 The circuit diagram below shows how to interface the Illuminator to the isolation relays.
 (Only a single control is shown for clarity.)